DinkyToyz/wtmcsServiceDispatcher/docs/1.1/OptionsAdvanced.md

 ## Information

 - **Config Path**:
-  The path to where the mods configurarion and separate log fil can be found.
+  The path to where the mods configuration and separate log file can be found.
   See [Files](Files.html) for more info.

 - **Mod Version**: